Eat Well Health helps Support at Home providers identify nutrition risk earlier

 - Organisations operating a mix of both

-Across all models, the outcome for clients is the same — access to clinically appropriate nutrition support shakes, supplied in a way that aligns with provider workflows.
+Across all models, the goal is the same — helping eligible clients access clinically appropriate nutrition support shakes in a way that aligns with provider workflows.

 Who this is for